[Updated 13 Jun 2019]

 As you’re doing a multi-city route, we recommend using ticketing sites such as Skyscanner, CheapTickets.sg or Expedia to compare prices of different airlines so you can travel at the best price.
 The flight prices depend on the travel seasons and which city you decide to fly to and fly home from on your trip.

 Note: For this itinerary, we decided to do a London-Amsterdam-Paris route (from Singapore!) as it’s the cheapest for the travel period that we chose in end-March.
-We’d recommend you to compare prices for different flight routes before planning your trip!
+With brand-new train services between London and Amsterdam, it’s possible to visit these 3 cities in any order – so compare prices for possible flight routes before planning your trip!

 Public transport in London, Amsterdam and Paris

 We’ll start with London’s public transportation system!
 It might seem tricky, but it’s actually quite simple.

 The London Underground (or more commonly known as Tube) gets you around places faster, while buses (yes, the famous double-decker red buses!) allow you to admire the view and experience London traffic.
 Besides, daily capping also applies when you use the Oyster card to pay for your journeys, which allows you to save more.
 Read more about the price capping here.

 Subways and trams are the way to go in Amsterdam.
 Purchase the I amsterdam City Card for unlimited public transport rides as well as free admission to some of the city’s best attractions, including the canal cruise.
 Do note that you can’t use this card from on your journey from Schiphol Airport to Amsterdam Centraal Station!